 You set out to do a specific thing or to offer a specific set of services and products.
 There are other businesses around to offer other things so when you’re just starting out you really need to hyper-focus on what got you into it in the first place.
+Don’t try to be the master of everything or you will be the master of none.

-Forbes offers a great list of ten tips to starting a small business and, unsurprisingly, keeping things simple sits at fourth place.
+Forbes offers a great list of ten tips to starting a small business and, unsurprisingly, keeping things simple sits at 4th place.
 Sure, it’s not the most important advice for small business owners, but it’s still an important idea to keep in mind.

 According to Mike Kappel at Forbes: